Initialize Your Project

 Phase 5: Summary and Confirmation

-Section titled “Phase 5: Summary and Confirmation”The skill shows a summary of every choice.
+Section titled “Phase 5: Summary and Confirmation”The skill shows a summary of every choice, including which deployment env vars were set or deferred.
 No files are changed until you confirm.

 Phase 6: Apply Changes